 Although the downtown public square Place Emilie-Gamelin had difficulties with public intoxication and drug use, homelessness, and unwanted altercations in the past, the city of Montreal began a revitalization project in 2015 that cleaned up a lot of the problems.
 Now, Place Emilie-Gamelin offers free events, concerts, and activities during the summer as well as a new outdoor terrace with a food and drink kiosk.

-In 2018, you can grab al fresco lunches and after-work drinks at Jardins Emilie-Gamelin from May 17 to September 30.
+These days, you can grab al fresco lunches and after-work drinks at Jardins Emilie-Gamelin from May to September.
 New facilities at the park include repurposed shipping containers, a stage, urban agriculture, and a local produce market at the end of the summer.
 The park is located on the corner of Ste.
 Catherine and Berri in downtown Montreal.

 Located inside the Ritz-Carlton in downtown Montreal on the corner of Drummond and Sherbrooke West, the Maison Boulud offers a fabulous Jazz brunch experience, holiday specials, and a full menu of specialty cocktails.
 The restaurant's garden features a duck pond, waterfall, and zen landscaping in an elegant upscale setting, perfect for a romantic meal or even an important client dinner.
 The menu at Maison Boulud is prepared by Executive Chef Riccardo Bertolino and features truly unique dishes that combine traditional French flavors with Mediterranean spices and New York City and Montreal flair.